kumahq/kuma-website/docs/docs/dev/policies/traffic-log.md

 ## Builtin Gateway support

-Traffic Log is a Kuma outbound connection policy, so Kuma chooses a Traffic Log policy by matching the service tag of the Dataplane’s outbounds.
+Traffic Log is a Kuma outbound connection policy, so Kuma chooses a Traffic Log policy by matching the service tag of the data plane's outbounds.
-Since a builtin gateway Dataplane does not have outbounds, Kuma always uses the builtin service name “pass_through” to match the Traffic Log policy for Gateways.
+Since a builtin gateway data plane does not have outbounds, Kuma always uses the builtin service name `pass_through` to match the Traffic Log policy for Gateways.

 ## Access Log Format